75th. anniversary of the liberation of Reusel (1944-2019)

 Then the incredible happened, just as the village was about to fall: the Germans counterattacked.
 Reinforcements had arrived to help the defenders.
 Reinhard that morning had received a desperate call from Generalleutnant Sander.
 Just before he had learned that his Grenadier-Regiment 937 was being annihilated and that some companies were down to fifteen men, decimated by mortar fire.
 He asked Reinhard to release the Korps reserve.
 II./Fallschirmjäger-Regiment 6 (Hauptmann Rolf Mager) to him, where it could fight alongside the II./SS-Grenadier-Regiment Landstorm Nederland.
 The request was granted and Sander immediately ordered II./Fallschirmjäger-Regiment 6 to retake Reusel.

 " Egypte "

-Egypte a small hamlet south of Bladel from which the attack took place on Reusel 26 September 1944.
+Egypte a small hamlet south of Bladel from where the second attack on Reusel took place, September 25th/26th.
+1944.

 Wednesday 27 September 1944